yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

     analysis; the options are **Between Jurisdictions** and **Across Years.**

-3. The difference measure (gap) of analysis must be selected from the
+3. The difference dependent variable (gap) of analysis must be selected from the
-    following: **Between Groups, Between Years, Between Groups and Years,** and **Between Percentiles** (if variables are selected for which a difference measure is not feasible, the difference measure option will not appear as available in the Gap Analysis menu).
+    following: **Between Groups, Between Years, Between Groups and Years,** and **Between Percentiles** (if variables are selected for which a difference dependent variable is not feasible, the difference dependent variable option will not appear as available in the Gap Analysis menu).

 The gap analysis output is presented in a format similar to that of the